Opening a Corporate Bank Account in Singapore

 As a foreigner, one of the most popular question asked is whether it’s possible to open a Singapore bank account remotely, without being physically present in Singapore.

-In general, as a foreigner, you can apply online for a new bank account opening via any of the bank’s corporate website.
+For the opening of a company bank account in Singapore as a foreigner, you can apply online for a new bank account opening via any of the bank’s corporate website.
 Once you have submitted all the necessary documents to the bank, the bank office will contact you to have a face-to-face meeting for verification purpose.

 Of late and probably due to the Covid19 Pandemic, some banks are increasingly willing to adopt the verification process using video conferencing facilities.
 Therefore, it eliminates the need for foreign signatories to be physically present in Singapore.